 I don’t currently do therapy and haven’t had a lot of success with it in the past, but I’m very pro-therapy in general.
 I’ve picked up a collection of therapy tools from CBT, DBT, and various others that are handy to pull out of the toolbox as needed.
 This post is a sample of a few of them.

-The fancy little embeds below come from University College London and Think CBT.
 The vicious flower is a way of demonstrating how mental disorders such as depression, anxiety and OCD tend to be self-reinforcing.
 Once you’re able to recognize some of the ways your own illness is self-reinforcing, you can start coming up with a plan for change.

 Behaviour chain analysis